pingcap/docs-tidb-operator/en/get-started.md

 > **Note:**
 >
-> For Kubernetes earlier than 1.16, only v1beta1 CRD is supported, so you need to change `crd.yaml` in the above command to `crd_v1beta1.yaml`.
+> For Kubernetes earlier than 1.16, only v1beta1 CRD is supported.
+Therefore, you need to change `crd.yaml` in the preceding command to `crd_v1beta1.yaml`.

 ### Install TiDB Operator